rally-carlos/notes/stackedit/jenkins-infra_tf_refactor.md

 # !!!
 # CHANGE TF S3 BACKEND KEY TO `terraform.tfstate`
-# This will make it easy to swing back to previous state if nessacary.
+# This will make it easy to swing back to a previous state if necessary.
 # I assume the S3 bucket is versioned, but still.
 # !!!